Weinsteingate and Sexual Harassment: What Now?

 But overall, the very good news and the biggest takeaway is awareness for both men and women that reports of sexual misconduct or assault should not be ignored.

-The courage these people are exhibiting by coming forward allow us all to have a conversation that had previously been dismissed and oftentimes swept under a rug.
+The courage these people are exhibiting by coming forward allows us all to have a conversation that had previously been dismissed and oftentimes swept under a rug.
 Now it’s becoming safer to have the conversation.
 As a therapist, I’m very pleased with this development.

 How Does This Relate To You?

 But let’s talk about how this relates to you.
-If you’re a woman, clearly a vast majority of you have been assaulted or harassed in the past.
+If you’re a woman, clearly, a vast majority of you have been assaulted or harassed in the past.